 This section summarises issues raised in submissions on both the Southern Generators' Rule change proposal and the Snowy Hydro Rule change proposal.
 In this context, it is important to note that the Southern Generators' proposal has been subject to two rounds of consultation (on the Rule change proposal itself and on the Commission's Draft Rule Determination approving the proposal) while the Snowy Hydro Re-orientation proposal has only been subject to one formal round of consultation (on the Rule change proposal).
 However, the re-orientation option has been given significant attention in some of the submissions made on the Southern Generators' proposal and in the Commission's Draft Rule Determination on that proposal.
+The Commission received one submission from Snowy Hydro Limited on the Snowy Hydro Re-orientation Draft Rule Determination.

-A4.1 Submissions on the Southern Generators' Rule change proposal
+A4.1 Submissions on the Southern Generators' Rule change proposal44